 Narda Zacchino is an author and award-winning journalist who served as a top editor at the Los Angeles Times, San Francisco Chronicle, and the Center for Investigative Reporting.
 Her most recent book, California Comeback: How a “Failed State” Became a Model for the Nation, was released in 2016.

 Senior Policy Fellow

-A former C-SPAN executive producer, Geoffrey Baum is the president of the California Community Colleges board of governors and the director of communications and public affairs for The Annenberg Retreat at Sunnylands.
+A former C-SPAN executive producer, Geoffrey Baum is past president and a member of the California Community Colleges board of governors and former managing director of the USC Annenberg Center on Communication Leadership & Policy.